realA10001986/Flux-Capacitor/README.md

 Each time you press a (recognized) key on the remote, an IR feedback LED will briefly light up.
 This LED is located in the center of the board, next to the bright center LED.

-### IR learning
+### IR Learning

 Your FC can learn the codes of another IR remote control.
 Most remotes with a carrier signal of 38kHz (which most IR remotes use) will work.
 However, some remote controls, especially ones for TVs, send keys repeatedly and/or send different codes alternately.
 If you had the FC learn a remote and the keys are not (always) recognized afterwards, that remote is of that type and cannot be used.

+As of firmware 1.72, IR learning can be initiated by entering *987654 followed by OK on the standard IR remote.
+(The old method described below is still supported.)
-IR Learning requires a physical [Time Travel](#time-travel) button.

-First, go to the Config Portal, uncheck **_TCD connected by wire_** on the Setup page and save.
-The FC reboots.
-Afterwards, to start the learning process, hold the [Time Travel](#time-travel) button for a few seconds, until the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
+With earlier firmware versions, IR learning required a physical [Time Travel](#time-travel) button, and the option **_TCD connected by wire_** in the Config Portal needs to be unchecked.
+To start the learning process, hold the [Time Travel](#time-travel) button for a few seconds.

+When IR learning is started, the chasing LEDs stop and [blink twice](#appendix-b-led-signals).
 Then press "0" on your remote, which the FC will [visually acknowledge](#appendix-b-led-signals).
 Then press "1", wait for the acknowledgement, and so on.
 Enter your keys in the following order:

 ```0 - 1 - 2 - 3 - 4 - 5 - 6 - 7 - 8 - 9 - * - # - Arrow up - Arrow down - Arrow left - Arrow right - OK```